How to handle interest rates in today's changing times

 Government – New Legislation Introduced

-Meanwhile, a little after the introduction of the new LVRs, the Government introduced the Bright Line Test, effective from 1 October 2015.
+Meanwhile, a little after the introduction of the new LVRs, the Government introduced the bright-line test, effective from 1 October 2015.
 Under this piece of legislation, it's assumed anyone selling an investment property within two years of purchasing will possess an intention to make profit and will therefore be liable for income tax on capital gains made over that period.
 There are some exemptions applicable to the rule in relation to personal homes, inherited property and property via personal property relationship demises.
-Matthew Gilligan wrote an excellent blog on this topic.
-If you want to read what he thinks, click here
+Matthew Gilligan wrote an excellent blog on the bright-line rule

-Will the Bright Line Test curb property buying and selling?
+Will the bright-line test curb property buying and selling?
 Probably not, in my opinion.
 The majority of people who have an intention to make profit through their property buying and selling activities are traders and already tend to satisfy their taxation liabilities.
 These people will still buy and sell a property if the numbers are satisfactory.
-Will the Bright Line Test stop property prices increasing?
+Will the bright-line test stop property prices increasing?
 Highly unlikely I think.
-I've already written a blog
+I've already written a blog on capital gains tax and housing

 Reserve Bank – New Official Cash Rate Limits and Mortgage Interest Rates